w3c/cogai/demos/reasoning/README.md

 ## Hierarchical State Transition Networks

-The dinner demo will use a hierarchical plan expressed as a hierarchical state transition machine.
+The dinner demo will use a hierarchical plan expressed as a state transition machine.
 As you can see below, this extends the chunks rules format with a few new terms.

 The following is inspired by David Harel’s [statecharts](https://statecharts.github.io/what-is-a-statechart.html).
 He proposes a model in which states can have sub-states and so forth.

-The following proposes an extension to the rule engine to enable to keep track of the currently active states.
+The following proposes an extension to the rule engine to enable it to keep track of the currently active states and their parent-child relationships.
 Exiting a parent state automatically exits all of its descendant states.

 Rules can match an event when the agent is in a given state, e.g. here is a rule that matches the event *foo* when state1.1 is active.